-Where do I conduct Mental Health Research?
+Where do I conduct Qualitative Research?

 I have managed qualitative research projects face to face in countries including the UK, France, Ireland, South Africa, Uganda, Brazil, Mexico, Russia and Spain and have travelled to manage research projects across Europe, South America and Asia.
-I also conduct Online Communities and have managed communities with respondents in Australia, Brazil, the USA, Colombia, Korea and more.
+I also conduct Online Qualitative Communities and have managed communities with respondents in Australia, Italy, the UK, Ireland, Brazil, the USA, Colombia, Korea and more.
 My own experience of integrating with other cultures and languages, such as my time working with mental health in Togo, marketing in Brazil, teaching in Russia and learning Persian in Tajikistan has also meant that I have a good awareness of cultural components which affect research results across demographics.

 Mental Health in Ireland

-I am interested in hearing from the HSE and the NHS for mental health research and research into funding mental health, as well as from other charities such as mental health charities who wish to conduct research which can help them to raise funds, raise awareness, test campaigns and generally increase the positive impact of their work nationwide.
+I am interested in hearing from the HSE and the NHS for mental health and employee wellbeing research and research into funding mental health, as well as from other charities such as mental health charities who wish to conduct research which can help them to raise funds, raise awareness, test campaigns and generally increase the positive impact of their work nationwide.
 I am also interested in working with other types of heathcare research provider such as clinics, GP surgeries, wellness centres, mental health training colleges and institutions, and psychiatric hospitals.